geoparse/open-data/README.md

 rm $gpkg_file

 ```
-Here's what each part does:
+Here's what each part of the `ogr2ogr` does:

 * `ogr2ogr`: GDAL/OGR utility for converting geospatial data between formats
 * `osopenusrn_202509.parquet`: Output file (Parquet format)